-- 4.1.1 The Municipality's Climate Change Local Action Plan should be used as a point of reference when new development applications or land uses are considered by Council. - 4.1.2 The use of low-flush toilets, and energy efficient appliances will be encouraged for all new buildings and retrofits to existing structures to conserve water and energy. - 4.1.3 Building and site configurations are encouraged to take advantage of passive solar orientation. - 4.1.4 A compact and integrated development pattern that makes provision for a variety of active transportation options will be encouraged for all new development to reduce transportation energy use and reduce GHG emissions. - 4.1.5 Proposed land use(s) will be developed in a manner that will eliminate or minimize conflicts with adjacent land uses. - 4.1.6 Compact, connected communities shall be encouraged in order to offer active mobility options for all residents, regardless of age or ability. - 4.1.7 Universal design measures for all development shall be encouraged in the public and private realms.
+- 4.1.1 The Municipality's Climate Change Local Action Plan should be used as a point of reference when new development applications or land uses are considered by Council. - 4.1.2 The use of low-flush toilets, energy efficient appliances, and alternate energy sources will be encouraged for all new buildings and retrofits to existing structures to conserve water and energy. - 4.1.3 Building and site configurations are encouraged to take advantage of passive solar orientation. - 4.1.4 A compact and integrated development pattern that makes provision for a variety of active transportation options will be encouraged for all new development to reduce transportation energy use and reduce GHG emissions. - 4.1.5 Proposed land use(s) will be developed in a manner that will eliminate or minimize conflicts with adjacent land uses. - 4.1.6 Compact, connected communities shall be encouraged in order to offer active mobility options for all residents, regardless of age or ability. - 4.1.7 Universal design measures for all development shall be encouraged in the public and private realms. - 4.1.8 The built environment should be designed so it can withstand a range of environmental stresses. - 4.1.9 The planting of tree species and vegetation in parks, open spaces and riparian areas is encouraged to be resilient to climate change.